September is FIRST RESPONDER MONTH in light of Patriot Day, September 11th. #NeverForget

 Help Healing Arenas help our community!

-We are organizing “Compassionate Patient Care” to be taught as an elective at Modesto Junior College in the near future.
+We are designing “Compassionate Patient Care” to be taught as an elective at Modesto Junior College in the near future.
 This course mirrors the current “Medicine and Horsemanship” course at Stanford University, taught be Dr. Beverly Kane, to pre-med students.
 Learn More Here: http://www.horsensei.com/programs_medicine_horsemanship.html .
 We need volunteers and educators for this important Project!

 IF YOU’D LIKE TO HELP ESTABLISH THE FIRST OF IT’S KIND AT MJC, Contact Us NOW!